joelshep/Tape/README.md

 The first line is empty and specifies the initial tape configuration (empty: the default).
 The second line specifies the initial state is 'b'.
-The next two lines are comments and are ignored by the machine (more correctly: are removed before the machine begins processing the following configuratings).
+The next two lines are comments and are ignored by the machine (more correctly: are removed before the machine begins processing the following configurations).
 The remaining lines specify the possible m-configurations and corresponding moves.
 For instance, the first configuration will be selected and processed if the current state is 'b', and the current value read from the tape is null (empty square) or any character other than the '0' and '1' specified by the other two configurations.
 If that configuration is selected, the